santoshguntuka/chess_engine/README.md

+Chess AI Engine with Neural Networks

 This project is a Chess AI Engine built using Pygame for the graphical interface and TensorFlow for the neural network model.
 The engine allows a human player to compete against an AI that predicts the best moves based on a pre-trained model.
 The AI is trained using historical chess games stored in PGN (Portable Game Notation) format.

+Project Structure
+Here’s a breakdown of the key files and directories in this project:

 How the Chess AI Works